-Mirroring the approach of NYSERDA's Large-Scale Renewables procurements, and as recommended in the Roadmap and approved by the PSC Order, NYSERDA shall evaluate bids using both price and non-price factors.
-NYSERDA proposes a 60/40 weighting of price and non-price evaluation factors.
-This proposed weighting would be lower than the 70/30 weighting traditionally used for the Large-Scale Renewables Tier 1 program but is consistent with a reform option recommended in the Draft Clean Energy Standard Biennial Review, which is to reduce the 70% bid price component and allocate those points to non-price factors, in order to better capture other attributes and benefits of a project.
-19
+Mirroring the approach of NYSERDA's Large-Scale Renewables procurements, and as recommended in the Roadmap and approved by the 2024 Energy Storage Order, NYSERDA shall evaluate bids using both price and non-price factors.
+The 2025 BES Approving Order adopts NYSERDA's proposal to utilize a 60/40 weighting of price and non-price evaluation factors.
+As noted, this gives project cost a majority emphasis while also allowing non-price factors such as project maturity to be a significant component of evaluation.
+27